"You cannot depend on your eyes if your imagination is out of focus." —Mark Twain

 The Digital Darkroom

 Capturing the image in the field is only the first step.
 Post-processing and printing are equally important parts of the creative process.
-I use a purely digital workflow that starts with full-color, raw data files that are transferred from the camera to the computer for initial processing in Iridient Developer.
-Global exposure, contrast, and detail are optimized in Iridient before sending the files to Adobe Lightroom for further editing.
-Once the files are imported into Lightroom, a Wacom pen tablet is used to apply creative edits ranging from dodging and burning small areas, to cloning, healing, selective sharpening, and a variety of other pixel-level manipulations.
-The fully processed files are then brought into the Lightroom Print Module in preparation for output to an Epson P800 archival pigment printer.
-Various printer settings are adjusted, paper is trimmed to the final print size and loaded into the printer, and finally, the physical prints are made.
-These working prints are scrutinized for both technical and artistic quality, and if any adjustments are needed, a series of re-prints are made.
-This process is repeated as many times as necessary to perfect the final prints.
+I use a purely digital workflow that starts with full-color, raw data files that are transferred from the camera to the iPad Pro for initial culling before being imported into Adobe Lightroom.
+Typical edits include exposure, contrast, and detail optimization, followed by creative edits ranging from dodging and burning small areas, to cloning, healing, selective sharpening, and a variety of other pixel-level manipulations.
+The fully processed files are then prepared for output to a digital silver gelatin process that combines the beauty of traditional black-and-white darkroom photography with the precision of modern digital technology.